OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 210

-Where will the rotation take place: This hands-on rotation will take place in Tampa, Florida.
+Where will the rotation take place: This outpatient US clinical experience will take place in Tampa, Florida.
 You will split time between two offices that are approximately 15 miles apart.
 You will be responsible for arranging your own transportation.

 Hours: Monday - Friday 8 AM to 5 PM